aukkawut/aukkawut.github.io/index.md

   * SC 30253 Biotechnology: Plant nutrients for tissue culture [link](/collections/presentation/biotech_essential_nutrients.pdf)
   * SC 30253 Biotechnology: Microorganisms and the treatment for cancer [link](/collections/presentation/Medical_Biotech%20(2).pdf)
   * Physics 4: Nuclear Power Plants [link](/collections/presentation/L14NuclearPP_lq.pdf)
+* WPI
+  * Seminar talk on Few-shot learning [link](/collections/presentation/ds595_optimization.pdf)

+For projects, please refers to my [Github](https://github.com/aukkawut) repo and please note that most of the projects there are exploratory project for me to learn new things.
+It might or might not contains any value for the society and I hope that some day I can reach the level that I can work on the project that has real value to the society.

 # Contact